Paul is an explorer of spiritual well being, and he hopes that his articles reflect this, as well as his firm belief that life is good.

 Heart And Soul

 There is a principle of life that we call the soul.
-It is said to be the spiritual part of us, the spiritual nature of humanity.
+It is said to be the spiritual part of us, an aspect of our fundamental nature.
 We often regard the soul as a distinct entity, a mere piece of who we are.
-For ages man has wondered as to its location, and it is often associated with the mind, the place from where thoughts and ideas arise, or with the heart, from where love and compassion are said to arise.
+For ages man has wondered as to its location, and it is often associated with the mind, the place from where thoughts and ideas arise, or, perhaps, more often with the heart, from where love and compassion are said to arise.
 It would be interesting to imagine that our souls are present in both our hearts and minds and that we are our souls and are souls are us, the only distinction being that our souls are that aspect of us that is forever untroubled.

 We may sometimes worry about the part of us that is the soul; what will happen to it when the body goes?
 If we die before we wake, which direction will it take?
 We may worry about our souls but our souls, being untroubled, do not.
 They are just fine, thank you.
 So at some fundamental level, so must we be.